CGFM® Examination Scheduling and Procedures

-The Special Testing Accommodations Request Form and the accompanying documentation should be submitted at the time of application for the CGFM Program.
-The accommodation requested may not compromise the security or integrity of the CGFM Examinations.
+The Special Testing Accommodations Request Form and the accompanying documentation should be submitted at the time of application for the CGFM Program – via email at email@example.com, fax at 703.562.0361 or mail (AGA, 2208 Mount Vernon Avenue, Alexandria VA 22301).
+The requested accommodation may not compromise the security or integrity of the CGFM Examinations.

 Upon completing each CGFM Examination, test takers receive an immediate pass/fail result that is printed and provided to the test taker at a testing center.
 Individuals who passed an exam will receive a report that states "you have passed"; individuals who did not pass will receive a report that lists their scaled score and their level of performance in each content area.
 A scaled score reports an examination score on a scale that is linked to the raw score.
 CGFM examinations use a scale of 200-700, with 500 as the passing score.

 In the event that you fail a CGFM Examination, you must wait 30 days before you can retake this examination.
 Additional retakes require a 90-day wait.
 In the interim, you may take the other exams.
-You can go to the Pearson VUE website and register before the 30 or 90-day period is over, but your appointment date will only be available after you’ve satisfied the appropriate waiting period.
+You can go to the Pearson VUE website and register before the 30 or 90-day period is over (please wait at least 7 days after taking the test before registering for a retake), but your appointment date will only be available after you’ve satisfied the appropriate waiting period.